ak-0283/Research-Paper/README.md

-# 🧠📁 Research Repository

-Welcome to my Research Repository!
-This repo is a centralized place where I organize and store my research papers and project files for various topics of interest.
-Each sub-repo contains in-depth studies and resources on a specific research area. 📚✨

----

 ## 👥 Collaboration Note

 🔬 Currently, my classmate and I are conducting a **literature review on colon cancer and liver detection**.